karibza/karibza/README.md

 ─────────────────────────────────────────────────────────────────────
 # ◸ DNI list ◿
 I don't have it...
-I don't really care, I can keep the conversation going with any theme basically, but don't talk about disturbing themes all the time, such as: 18-21+, gore, addictions, firearms(air rifles too), psychologic, mental disorders and their consequences, racism towards any nationality or ethics.
+I don't really care, I can keep the conversation going with any theme basically, but don't talk about disturbing themes all the time, such as: 18-21+, gore, addictions, firearms(air rifles too), psychology, mental disorders and their consequences, racism towards any nationality or ethics, clear homophobia and transphobia.

-You can tell me about: your pronouns, gender, sexuality; I don't mind anyone being LGBTQ+ or having neopronouns, just tell me how to use your pronouns correctly and I'm ok with it! ; disorders or dislikes, I will understand and not push it further, almost no matter about what you have.

-Also I don't mind black humor so you can tell any jokes around me.
+Also I don't mind black humor so you can tell any jokes around me, even about topics I listed up here.

 ─────────────────────────────────────────────────────────────────────
 # ◸ My Interests ◿